Trust Administration Lawyers and Attorneys, Florida Trust Settlement In Jacksonville

 Contact the deceased Trustmaker’s estate planning attorney (or if unknown or unavailable, another attorney who specializes in estate planning and trust administration) and schedule an appointment to establish a professional relationship for guidance and direction to properly handle the successor Trustee’s responsibilities.
 This does not have to be done immediately, but is recommended within 20 to 30 days after the Trustmaker’s death.

-The time preceding the trust administration attorney visit should be used to help settle the emotions that follow the death of a family member or close friend and to begin the accumulation of documents and information (described hereafter) that will be needed by the trust administration lawyer.
+The time preceding the trust administration attorney visit should be used to help settle the emotions that follow the death of a family member or close friend and to begin the accumulation of documents and information (described hereafter) that will be needed by the trust administration lawyers.

 Accumulation of documents and information: